ho9/cs2-viewangles/readme.md

 5. IOS-> Execute this command: `wget https://raw.githubusercontent.com/ho9/cs2-viewangles/main/source-code/mobile/viewangles.sh` (If you dont have wget, install it with `apk add wget`)
 6. PC-> Load into a map in CS2
 7. IOS-> Run the script with this command: `./viewangles.sh`
+8. IOS-> Tap on the server ip->exploit and tap "Open"
-8. Enjoy viewangles without any executables running on the PC
+9. Enjoy viewangles without any executables running on the PC

 ### Disabling
 1. IOS-> Close the iSH app and disconnect from the server in the files app